AdobeDocs/experience-manager-65.fr-FR/help/assets/imaging-faq.md

 Si vous devez configurer un nouveau domaine personnalisé pour utiliser l’imagerie dynamique, les URL devront être mises à jour pour refléter ce domaine personnalisé.

-Pour connaître les conditions préalables requises pour l’imagerie dynamique, voir [Suis-je autorisé à utiliser l’imagerie dynamique ?](#am-i-eligible-to-use-smart-imaging)
+Pour comprendre les conditions préalables requises pour l’imagerie dynamique, consultez la section [Puis-je utiliser l’imagerie dynamique ?](#am-i-eligible-to-use-smart-imaging)

 <!-- No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
 All of this is handled automatically. -->

 <!-- As mentioned earlier, Smart Imaging supports only JPEG and PNG image formats.
 For other formats, you need to append the `bfc=off` modifier to the URL as described earlier. -->

 ## L’imagerie dynamique est-elle compatible avec le protocole HTTPS ?
 Et qu’en est-il du protocole HTTP/2 ?  {#does-smart-imaging-working-with-https-how-about-http}

 L’imagerie dynamique fonctionne avec les images diffusées sur HTTP ou HTTPS.
 Elle fonctionne également sur HTTP/2.